(Regimental Photograph of 1990 with Colonel Rajan Anand, Commanding Officer. Captain KM Mistry standing in the centre and I seated extreme right.)

-Major Khushru Meherji Mistry, a Parsi from Bombay (now Mumbai) was my subordinate at 75 Medium Regiment, who saw action in the Kashmir Valley in 1999.
-I was then posted at the Army Headquarters, New Delhi.
+Major Khushru Meherji Mistry, a Parsi from Bombay (now Mumbai) was my subordinate at 75 Medium Regiment.
+He saw action in the Kashmir Valley for over a decade.

 When Mistry joined our Regiment in 1988 as a young subaltern, my first question to him was whether he was related to Late Colonel KM Mistry, widely regarded as the first great Indian all-rounder and acclaimed by none other than the legendary Ranjitsinhji, who called him the ‘Clem Hill of India’.
 In the 1894-95 Presidency fixture at Bombay, he showed what he was capable of with the ball as he recorded figures of 5/11 in the second innings to help the Parsis beat the shell-shocked Europeans – who were bowled out for just 24 – by 120 runs.
 Second Lieutenant Mistry was a bit taken aback by my question but he confirmed that he was indeed his great-uncle.
 Our journey together as soldiers began that day.